TeamAtomicMedia/NetMock-iOS/Readme.md

 ### Response disambiguation

-To disambiguate, responses can be named:
+To disambiguate when multiple responses share a status code, responses can be named:

 `ExampleGETAPI.nm`
 ```